usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-publish.rst

 In order to publish a machine image to a cloud environment, you must already have credentials to access that environment.

 	1. If not already done, create a new cloud account for the target environment.
-For more informatin, see :ref:`account-cloud-accounts`
+For more information, see :ref:`account-cloud-accounts`.
 	2. Go to the appliance and click the ``Machine Images`` page.
 If you have not generated a machine image, you will need to do so as described in :ref:`appliance-generate-machine-image`.
 	3. Click on the arrow to publish your image.